 Bridget Potter 13:06

-can find me on social media on Facebook, my Facebook page or on Instagram, at Real Estate divorce specialist.
-And I wanted to thank you so much Scott for for having me on.
+can find me on social media on Facebook, my Facebook page, or on Instagram, as a Real Estate divorce specialist.
+And I wanted to thank you so much Scott for having me on.
 And you’re so humble the way that you just spoke.
-And I really want people to I want to reiterate the point that I think a lot of people overlook the mediation option, and thinking that it might not work for them.
+And I really want people to want to reiterate the point that I think a lot of people overlook the mediation option and thinking that it might not work for them.
 And I think that what you’re saying, you know, sometimes things can get pretty crazy if you’re in litigation.
 And if you have to deal with a court order, you’re up against somebody else’s rules about when to sell your home, versus Scott being able to help you come up with a plan that will work for both of you versus trying to duke it out.
-I think it’s so much better of a situation it’ll be good for for both parties in that.
-And Scott, I think you’re just such a wealth of information that I hope people know to be able to contact you before they you know, they get to that point.
+I think it’s so much better of a situation it’ll be good for both parties in that.
+And Scott, I think you’re just such a wealth of information that I hope people know to be able to contact you before they get to that point.

 Transcribed by https://otter.ai